JOmarCuenca/flutter_advanced_template/README.md

 I created this free template if you wanna skip all that.

+## Additional Features

+### Actions

+I added a simple Github Action so that when pushes to the main branch of your project, all unit tests are running, to let you know when something is broken.

 ## Useful commands

 ### Generate string utils from `.arb` files